 When Southwest Airlines cancels Cameron Rostron’s flight, it can’t be rescheduled for several days.
 So when she asks Southwest Airlines to fix the problem by rerouting the duo, she assumes it will be free.
 But it isn’t.
 Now she wants to know why the airline has ignored all of her requests for a refund.

 I have a big problem with Southwest Airlines.
-Last month, my child and I had tickets on Southwest to fly home from Philadelphia to Kansas City.
+Last month, my child and I had tickets to fly home from Philadelphia to Kansas City.
 The flight was canceled about six hours prior to departure.
 I contacted customer service and was told that there would not be another flight available for at least 48 hours.

 To avoid missing work, I asked if there were any flights leaving sooner from other airports.
 We were switched to a flight from Baltimore-Washington International Airport to Kansas City, leaving late that night.
 We took a train to Baltimore and were able to get home on that flight.

 I can’t believe that Southwest insisted on charging me $557 to be able to switch to a flight from another airport so that we could get home without delay.

 I’d like to get a refund or credit for the $557.
 I’ve sent a request to their customer service via their website, and got back a generic response that said “sorry you had a bad experience, we’ll give you a $150 voucher.”
 I sent another message to them to say that is insufficient, but they have not responded.
 Can you help? — Cameron Rostron, Kansas City, Mo.

 When I read your complaint and noted that Southwest was involved, I was sure that this could easily be resolved.
 Our advocacy team knows Southwest to be quite consumer-friendly.
 So I wondered why the airline had ignored your complaint.

 Then I read your emails to Southwest Airlines.